AdobeDocs/app-builder/src/pages/resources/index.md

 [Start (30mins)](journaling-events/index.md)

-Creating cron jobs in a App Builder application to consume events using Journaling API.
+Creating cron jobs in an App Builder application to consume events using Journaling API.